This Is What Happens When You Let New Zealanders Make Their Own Flag

 NOTE: At this point I’ve given up including [sic], but just assume that any spelling errors aren’t my fault.

 Here’s the scene: A New Zealand athlete has somehow miraculously won the triple jump at the Rio 2016 Olympics.
-She steps up to the podium, bows her head as she receive the medal.
-Then, with a hand over her heart, the new national anthem starts playing this.
+They step up to the podium, bow their head as they receive the medal.
+Then, with a hand over their heart, the new national anthem starts playing this.
 New Zealand would suddenly skyrocket to the top of the medal tally.

 “www.newzealand.com” – Simon Aiken